scverse/spatialdata/README.md

 -   [spatialdata-io](https://github.com/scverse/spatialdata-io): load data from common spatial omics technologies into spatialdata.
 -   [spatialdata-plot](https://github.com/scverse/spatialdata-plot): Static plotting library for spatialdata.
--   [napari-spatialdata](https://github.com/scverse/napari-spatialdata): napari plugin for interactive exploration and annotation of spatialdata.
+-   [napari-spatialdata](https://github.com/scverse/napari-spatialdata): napari plugin for interactive exploration and annotation of spatial data.

 ![SpatialDataOverview](https://github.com/scverse/spatialdata/assets/1120672/cb91071f-12a7-4b8e-9430-2b3a0f65e52f)

 -   **The library is currently under review.** We expect there to be changes as the community provides feedback.
--   To get involved in the discussion, or if you need help to get started, you are welcome to join our [`scverse` Zulip chat](https://imagesc.zulipchat.com/#narrow/stream/329057-scverse/topic/segmentation) and our [scverse discourse forum](https://discourse.scverse.org/).
 -   The SpatialData storage format is built on top of the [OME-NGFF](https://ngff.openmicroscopy.org/latest/) specification.

 ## Getting started